Argentina cuts soy export tax rate in bid to boost FX reserves

-BUENOS AIRES (Reuters) - Argentina has temporarily cut soybean export taxes by 3 percentage points to 30% to help stimulate trades, the government announced on Thursday, as the country struggles with recession and dwindling foreign reserves.
+BUENOS AIRES (Reuters) - Argentina has temporarily cut soybean export taxes by 3 percentage points to 30% to help stimulate trades, the government announced, as the country struggles with recession and dwindling foreign reserves.

-Processed soymeal and soy oil levies would temporarily be cut to varying rates starting at around 28%, according to a detailed breakdown of the tax rates made available by the economy ministry on Friday.
+Processed soymeal and soy oil levies will temporarily be cut to varying rates starting at around 28%, according to a detailed breakdown of the tax rates made available by the Economy Ministry on Friday.
 All the rates would then rise again incrementally until January.

 “We are seeking to strengthen the country’s international reserves,” Economy Minister Martin Guzman said at an event in Buenos Aires to announce a wider raft of economic measures.